opendevshop/devshop-composer-template/README.md

 ## What does this template do?

+- Adds a `composer drupal:upgrade` command as an alias for `composer update drupal/core webflo/drupal-core-require-dev symfony/* --with-dependencies`
 - Downgrades to drush 8.
 (I'm so sorry.
 Soon, I promise.)
 - Adds aegir files to .gitignore.
 - Sets config.platform.php to 5.5 for greatest compatibility.